jhmartel/MCG/README.md

-# Mapping Class Groups, Closing the Steinberg Symbol, and Spines.
+# Spines of Teichmueller Space and Mapping Class Groups of Closed Hyperbolic Surfaces.

 [Updated 2023-12-12]